 Deal with it: The majority of people who pick up the viral infection, which can take weeks to develop, tend to recover without treatment.
 Antibiotics can help to prevent the spread of some forms of bacterial meningitis.
 Either way, it’s vital for a medical professional to identify what type it is at an early stage, and provide appropriate care.

-Flu-like symptoms such as fever and headaches, are accompanied by sore throat and swollen tonsils, as well as swollen glands in the armpit and groin.
+Flu-like symptoms, such as fever and headaches, are accompanied by a sore throat and swollen tonsils, as well as swollen glands in the armpit and groin.

 If your face has suddenly swollen up like a hamster with collagen implants.
 And it hurts.
 Really quite hurts.
 You may have fallen victim to mumps.
 Other symptoms include: a headache, painful joints and a temperature.